marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## YANG Module {#sec-security-considerations-yang-module}

-TBD
+The YANG data model defined in Appendix A extends the ietf-schc module defined in {{RFC9363}}.

-Editor's note: The considerations in this section have to follow the guidelines provided at https://wiki.ietf.org/group/ops/yang-security-guidelines
+Therefore, all the security considerations compiled in {{Section 8 of RFC9363}} apply to the resulting, extended YANG data model as well.

 # IANA Considerations